nickmaccarthy/Tattle/docs/tales.rst

 Introduction
 ------------
-Tattle Tales are the heart and soul of the system.
-Tales are definitions for alerts and define such things as what query will run, our time window, thresholds, actions to take, etc.
+Tales are the heart and soul of the system.
+Tales are definitions for alerts and define such things as our time window for the events we seek, what query will run, thresholds, actions to take, etc.

 .. note::
     Tales are  kept in `yaml` files in ``$TATTLE_HOME/etc/tattle/tales``, ``$TATTLE_HOME/etc/tales`` or in ``$TATTLE_HOME/etc/alerts``.

-To understand `Tales`, lets take a look at a few examples below.
-We will use these as reference for the rest of the Tales documentation.
+To understand `Tales`, lets take a look at an example below.
+Please note, we will use this as a reference for the rest of the Tales documentation.

 Example Tales
 -------------

-In this example, we will finding all hosts in our environment that have a disk usage of greater than or equal to 90%.
+In this example, we will be finding all hosts in our environment that have a disk usage of `greater than or equal` to `90%` for the past `1 hour`.
 When a match is found, it will send us an alert via Pagerduty as well as an email for each `key` ( host in this case ) that was matched.

-TQL Query with multiple aggs and multi action example
+TQL Query with multiple aggregations and multiple actions example
 ::
     name: "Disk Usage over 90 %"
     description: "Disk Usage High on a host or series of hosts"